curiosinty/curiosinty/README.md

 # Hello.

-**Who am I?**

 I'm an OSINT industry professional focused on continuous upskilling.
+I primarily focus on OSINT and cybersecurity.

 **What is this Github for?**